 It’s good practice to run a negative stock report every day.
 The negative stock report shows errors such as bad or multiple incorrect barcode links, duplicate product entries, poor order processing and finally bad counting processes.
 When you run the negative stock report, think about why the products have appeared on the report as opposed to just fixing the issue.

-The whole point of stock control is getting it right to obtain future benefits, so when you’re running stock on hand and stock analysis reports the information is credible.
+The whole point of stocktaking and having control is getting it right to obtain future benefits, so when you’re running stock on hand and stock analysis reports the information is credible.
 Further automated ordering systems rely on an accurate stock take.
 An effective stock taking process should include the following as a minimum;

 - Understand how your POS updates stock take data.